 After type certification, the first delivery of the Pilatus PC-24 was completed in February of 2018 to PlaneSense, who recently started offering fractional ownership opportunities of the aircraft.
 Twenty-four more deliveries are anticipated this year, with as many as 40 in the year 2019 and then 50 a year annually thereafter.

 Those looking to own a Pilatus PC-24 can pick one up for roughly 8.9 million dollars.
-The reason flight enthusiasts, operators, and pilots would have interest in purchasing a Pilatus PC-24 is implicit.
+The reason flight enthusiasts, operators, and pilots would have an interest in purchasing a Pilatus PC-24 is implicit.
 Where else will you find the comfort and roominess of a midsize jet charter; the speed and performance of a turboprop and the rugged off-road capability to land at more than twice as many airports as its business class counterparts all combined into one powerful and luxurious package?
 Paved, unpaved, grassy, even short field, the Pilatus PC-24 can touch down at more than 20,000 plus airfields worldwide, whereas its compeers can only achieve landing in, at most, 10,000.